 Forsyth Technical Community College is one of 58 institutions operating in the North Carolina Community College System, a statewide organization of public, two-year and post-secondary educational institutions.
 The statutes of the state of North Carolina provide for the organization and administration of a community college system under the direction of the state board of community colleges.
 This 20-member board has full authority to adopt all policies, regulations and standards it deems necessary for the operation of the system.
 The governor and the General Assembly appoint members of the state board.
 The state board has three major functions: equitable distribution of funds and fiscal accountability, establishing and maintaining state priorities, and educational program approval and accountability.

-Forsyth Technical Community College is governed by a 15-member board of trustees - four appointed by the governor of North Carolina, four appointed by the Winston-Salem/Forsyth County Board of Education, four appointed by the Forsyth County Board of Commissioners and two appointed by the Stoke County Board of Commissioners.
+Forsyth Technical Community College is governed by a 12-member board of trustees - four appointed by the governor of North Carolina, four appointed by the Winston-Salem/Forsyth County Board of Education and four appointed by the Forsyth County Board of Commissioners.
 The Student Government Association president serves as a nonvoting member.
 Trustees are appointed to four-year terms and set local policy for the College.

 Specialized Program Accrediting and Approval Agencies

-- The Electronics Engineering Technology and Computer Engineering Technology programs are accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org
+- The Electronics Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

 - American Society of Health-Systems Pharmacist (ASHP), 7272 Wisconsin Avenue, Bethesda, MD 20814, 1-866-279-0681